What is Amazon RDS?

 Set client DNS TTL to less than 30 seconds

-If your application IP and the cached value might no longer in the service (in failover case), is a good practice to set DNS TTL to less than 30 seconds.
+If your application’s IP and the cached value are no longer in the service (in the case of failover), it is a good practice to set the DNS TTL to less than 30 seconds.

 Do not turn off transaction logging

-Do not enable simple recover mode, offline mode, or read-only mode.
-Muti-AZ required transaction logging to enable the service.
+Do not enable simple recovery mode, offline mode, or read-only mode.
+Multi-AZ requires transaction logging to enable the service.

 Know how long it takes for your DB instance to failover